Serene-Garden/Cepheus/README.md

 ## Other Available Structures
 ### CepheusEnablingToggle
-`CepheusEnablingToggle: View` requires no parameter and only gives a toggle, which allows users to choose if they want to use Cepheus or not.
+`CepheusEnablingToggle: View` only gives a toggle, which allows users to choose if they want to use Cepheus or not.

+Add paramter `showSymbol: Bool` to show symbol for the toggle.

 When Cepheus is called for the first time, Cepheus will disable itself when the device size is 41mm, 44mm or 49mm (which supports native full-keyboard).
 Users are able to toggle if Cephues is used via `CepheusEnbalingToggle`.